 Have you visited La Maison Clarté in Geneva or the Villa le Lac in Vevey?

 Or did you visit any other buildings by Le Corbusier?
 Do you enjoy visiting contemporary architecture on your travels?
 Of course, some buildings are sightseeing spots in their own right, such as the Sagrada Familia in Barcelona or the Bauhaus School in Dessau.
+Some architects like Jože Plečnik have shaped their respective cities (in Plečnik’s case, Ljubljana).
 But sometimes, modern architecture makes for unexpected discoveries.
 For us, for instance, a visit to the studio of Luis Barragán was a travel highlight in Mexico.
 We had a fantastic tour in the house of this not so well-known modern architect.

 Let us know about your experiences in the comments!